 The popularity of these primary sources, and the ease with which library staff can add them to CONTENTdm and WorldCat, has encouraged them to digitize other collections as well.
 "The digitization of humanities brings huge advantages to special collections in terms of access and preservation.
 Digitization relieves the tension around maximizing access and maximizing preservation," said Head of Special Collections ad Archives, Deirdre Wildy.
 CONTENTdm gives these digital resources a discoverable home, which has opened up access to rare visual artifacts that celebrate the global impact of Irish culture.

-This case study is available in English.
+This case study is available in English and Spanish.